5 Best Open Face Helmets 2021 For Sale – Buying Guide

 3. HJC IS-33 Open Face Motorcycle Helmet:

-Those looking for a stylish, super-sleek open-faced helmet should definitely give this one a try.
-The HJC IS-33 features a myriad of colors to choose from, each one stylish than the other one.
+Those looking for a stylish, super-sleek open face helmet should definitely give this one a try.
+The HJC IS-33 features a myriad of colors to choose from, each one stylish than the other.

 The helmet also features an advanced ventilation system that ensures added comfort to the user’s head throughout the ride.
 But that is not all-the HJC IS-33 also features an anti scratch 3D shield that offers 95 percent protection from UV radiation.